-In addition to its beautiful

-scenery, Midway is famous

-for the variety of outdoor
+In addition to its beautiful scenery, Midway is famous for the variety of outdoor recreational activities it provides including:

-Fishing Boating

 Hiking

+Fishing

+Boating

 Golf

-Cross Country Skiing Snowmobiling
+Cross Country Skiing

+Snowmobiling

 Biking

 Horseback Riding

 Trails

 Midway residents have expressed a strong interest in developing trails throughout the community as a valuable amenity for recreation and transportation.
 Trails along roads, waterways, hillsides, and canals offer residents and visitors, walkers, runners, cyclists, and equestrian safe routes for exercise and transportation separate from the ever-increasing amount of vehicular traffic on local streets.